Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

 From this side menu, it is also possible to extend the key.

+!!! info
+	When you initially create the key, the initial allowed maximum lifetime is 168h = 7 days.
+	This can then be extend by one hour for every hour since key creation, i.e you are always able to extend the duration of the key to now + 7 days.

 Downloading a configuration template for different object storage clients like shell, boto3, rlcone, s3cmd and aws.
 Which after selecting the desired object storage client and clicking "Generate" opens the output in a new browser tab.